 There is an endless number of ways to play a brass instrument, and we took the time to talk to world-class players about the different variations they incorporate into their playing on a regular basis.

-Based on these discussions, we're very proud to present the first 'Advanced Editing' tab in our VSeries - giving you near-infinite control over these instruments.
+Based on these discussions, we decided to incorporate an 'Advanced Editing' tab into all our VSeries libraries - giving you near-infinite control over these instruments.